hendersontrent/gp-bank/README.md

 # gp-bank
-Stores a bank of Gaussian process functions that I can reuse/adapt as I need
+Stores a bank of Gaussian process models that I can reuse/adapt as I need